Cyclists in New York City are getting a little more room to ride

-New York will build more than 250 new bike lanes as part of a new master plan.
+Under a 2019 law, New York City must add 250 miles of protected bike lanes and 150 miles of bus lanes over five years as part of a new $1.7 billion master plan.
 The plan will also add more pedestrian space to the city.
+Bike advocates are hoping this project will decrease the car traffic and increase safety for bikers, bus riders, and pedestrians.

 “The way we plan our streets now makes no sense, and New Yorkers pay the price every day, stuck on slow buses or risking their own safety cycling without protected bike lanes,” said New York City Council Speaker Corey Johnson, according to The Guardian.
 “I want to completely revolutionize how we share our street space, and that’s what this bill does.”